How to toilet train your puppy

 Although most of the toilet training will revolve around getting your new four-legged family member to toilet outside it is important to realise that most puppies (and untrained adult dogs) will not be able to hold it in over-night – one solution to this is to provide them with an area to toilet using puppy pads (or even newspaper).
 Puppies do not want to toilet in their sleeping area so place the pads away from their bed.
 In the morning, after you have taken them out for their first toilet break of the day, simply clean away the soiled pads (and clean any soiled regions).

-If you live in a flat or only have access to public areas for toilet training your dog (areas where unvaccinated dogs may also be toileting) then you should not take your new puppy outside until they have completed their full vaccination course (they are usually allowed into public areas a week after completing vaccinations but get clarification on this from your vet as different vaccines may have different recommendations) – in these cases your designated toilet area will initially need to be one that is made of puppy pads/newspaper.
+If you live in a flat or only have access to public areas for toilet training your dog (areas where unvaccinated dogs may also be toileting) then you should not take your new puppy outside until they have completed their full vaccination course (they are usually allowed into public areas one to two weeks after completing vaccinations but get clarification on this from your vet as different vaccines may have different recommendations) – in these cases your designated toilet area will initially need to be one that is made of puppy pads/newspaper.
 All of the above steps will still apply for training your puppy to go to the toilet on the pads but once they are fully protected by their vaccines you can transition to outdoor training.

 How long will toilet training take?